Dr. Greg Hall

 Dr. Hall is a featured speaker and a member of the advisory board for Pri-Med, a national medical education company.
 Addressing physicians in primary care from across the country, he covers an array of health equity topics and is a featured speaker at major conferences.

 His webcast “Bridging the Gap: Conversations with Dr. Hall” discusses current issues in health disparities and best practices in the clinical treatment of African Americans.
-His lectures are well-received and have covered a host of topics, including COVID-19 health disparities and vaccine hesitancy.
+The National Association of Medical Education Companies awarded the series a “Best Practice in Advancing Diversity, Equity and Inclusion in Medical Education” in 2023.

 Dr. Hall established the National Institute for African American Health, which is a nonprofit designed to promote health-related education, support students interested in a career in medicine, and serve as an advocate for African American patients.
 He currently serves as NIAAH’s board chairman.